Become a Mentor

 How To Apply

 Applying to be a mentor is as easy as filling out an application with ISE.
-Once we receive your application we work to match Mentee Applicants with Mentors, so be patient as Mentees tend to have specific requests:
+Once we receive your application, we work to match Mentee Applicants with Mentors.
+Please be patient as Mentees tend to have specific requests.

 View the Faculty and Staff Guide to Helping Students in Distress.
 Created by the Office of Counseling and Psychological Services (CAPS), the guide provides information about how to respond to students in crisis, and provides a directory of on and off campus supports available to students.